SWC-OSG-Workshop/general/novice/DHTC/05-TroubleShooting.md

 ---
 layout: lesson
 root: ../..
-title: Trouble Shooting
+title: Troubleshooting when things go wrong
 ---
 <div class="objectives" markdown="1">

 #### Objectives
-*   Learn how to trouble shoot failed jobs.
+*   Learn how to troubleshoot failed jobs.
 *   Learn how to periodically retry the failed jobs.
 </div>